How does plant-based memory foam compare to traditional?

 - Plant-based memory foam mattresses manufactured by Amerisleep have been certified by Certi-PUR®.
 This certification means they don’t contain toxic chemicals, heavy metals, or dangerous additives.
 There is an initial “new” odor as with most new products; however it dissipates within a few days and is mentioned by fewer than 5% of reviewers.

-- Tempurpedic remains tight-lipped about their formula, with a disclaimer at the bottom of one page saying the beds are free of harmful VOCs, formeldahyde and CFCs.
-But, traditional memory foam that uses petroleum has been associated with the release of VOCs, which can continue for the life of the product.
-The company has no third party certifications, and about 18-20% of reviewers mention odor, some to the point of having to return their bed.
+- Tempurpedic remains tight-lipped about their formula, with a disclaimer at the bottom of one page saying the beds are free of harmful VOCs, formaldehyde and CFCs.
+But, traditional memory foam made from petroleum has been associated with the release of VOCs, which can continue for the life of the product.
+The company has no third party certifications, and about 18-20% of reviewers mention odor, some so bad they were forced to return their bed.

 Sleeping Hot/Trapped Heat